 The State will strive to recruit, retain, and develop a highly qualified and diverse workforce.
 Recruitment is a shared responsibility between the Department of Human Resources and departments/agencies.
-The DHR Recruitment Division will continue to provide centralized support to the State's agencies and departments.
-However, agencies and departments are unique, and should develop their own individualized recruitment strategies and plans for marketing and outreach with assistance from DHR.
+The Department of Human Resources' Recruitment Division will continue to provide centralized support to the State's agencies and departments.
+However, agencies and departments are unique, and should develop their own individualized recruitment strategies and plans for marketing and outreach with assistance from the Department of Human Resources.
 Recruitment procedures shall be in place to attract a diverse pool of applicants to all occupational categories.
 All personnel involved in the recruiting, screening, and selection processes should be properly trained to ensure the elimination and absence of bias in all personnel actions.